amelhasic23/About-Me/README.md

 ### 🚀 About Me
 🔹 Software engineer with experience in **Front-end & Back-end development**
 🔹 Interested in **Mobile development, Cloud computing, and Machine Learning**
+🔹 Passionate about **building user-friendly and efficient applications**

 📍 Location: Sanski Most, Bosnia & Herzegovina